 This section contains the complete by-laws of the Newfoundland and Labrador Teachers’ Association.
 Some of the topics covered include: definition and rights of membership, dues, formation of branches and special interest councils, procedures governing the convention, procedures for nomination and election of officers, duties of the President and of Executive, appointment and duties of administrative staff, Finance Committee, controls on funds and assets of the Association, financial arrangement of branches and special interest councils, proper standards of professional conduct, discipline and exemption from by-laws.

 “Act” means the Newfoundland and Labrador Teachers’ Association Act.
-Words or terms appearing herein shall, unless the context otherwise requires, have the same meaning as given by the Act; and words importing the singular shall include the plural, and the converse shall also apply; words importing males shall include females.
+Words or terms appearing herein shall, unless the context otherwise requires, have the same meaning as given by the Act; and words importing the singular shall include the plural, and the converse shall also apply.

 III.
 ACTIVE MEMBERSHIP

 (1) The President of the Association.